veigaribo/dietruth/README.md

 ## How to use

-First thing you'll probably want to do is installing the dependencies with `poetry install`. <https://python-poetry.org/docs/master/cli/#install>.
+First thing you'll probably want to do is installing the dependencies with `poetry install`: <https://python-poetry.org/docs/master/cli/#install>, then activating it's shell through `poetry shell`: <https://python-poetry.org/docs/master/cli/#shell>.

 To run the application, you must set the following environment variables:
 - `SECRET_KEY`: Secret value used for signing and stuff by Django.
 See <https://docs.djangoproject.com/en/4.0/ref/settings/#secret-key>;